dairyking98/RoboCam-Suite/docs/EXPERIMENT_PY_README.md

    - Lower FPS setting
    - Check SD card write speed
    - Ensure preview is disabled during recording

+5. **First frames of video are blurry or affected by vibration**
+   - Increase `pre_recording_delay` in `config/default_config.json`
+   - Default is 0.5 seconds; try 1.0 or 1.5 seconds for heavier setups
+   - The delay allows vibrations from printer movement to settle before recording

 5. **Files not saving**
    - **Save folder permissions**: Check that `outputs/` is writable